 Fines for using a mobile phone while driving

-You’ll receive an automatic fixed penalty notice with three penalty points and a fine of £100.
+You’ll receive an automatic fixed penalty notice with six penalty points and a fine of £200.
 The case could go to course in which case you could be disqualified from driving or riding and fined a maximum of £1000.
 If you drive a bus or goods vehicle, the maximum fine is £2500.
 Note that penalty points could affect your insurance premiums.

-New drivers who have passed the driving test less than two years ago should be aware that three penalty points is half way to losing their licence, and on the second offence it will result in them losing their licence.
+New drivers who have passed the driving test less than two years ago will lose their licence.